microsoft/aed-rust-learn-content/ownership-borrowing-lifetimes/includes/3-validate-references-with-lifetimes.md

 ## Annotating Lifetimes in Functions

-Just as for types, lifetimes are implicit and inferred by the Rust compiler most of the time.
+Just as with types, lifetimes are implicit and inferred by the Rust compiler most of the time.

 When multiple lifetimes are possible, we must annotate them to help the compiler understand which lifetime he will consider to ensure the actual references used at runtime will definitely be valid.